Effective Date: Sept 20, 2022

 We may redact from the data which we will make available to you, any personal data related to others.

-If you would like to make any requests or queries regarding Personal Data that we process on our customer’s behalf, please contact the administrator of such customer’s account directly.
-For example, if you are our customer’s End User or prospect, or if you are a Customer User, and wish to access, correct, or delete data processed by us on behalf of our customer, please direct your request to the relevant customer (who is the “data controller” of such data – see Section 10 below).
-Note that if you do contact us, we may share your communications with our customer; and that we may also share the contact details of the account administrator with individuals who sent us such a request or query relating to this account.
+If you would like to make any requests or queries regarding Personal Data that we process on our Customers’ behalf, please contact the administrator of such customers’ account directly.
+For example, if you are our Customer’s User, and wish to access, correct, or delete data processed by us on behalf of our Customer, please direct your request to the relevant customer (who is the “data controller” of such data – see Section 10 below).
+Note that if you do contact us, we may share your communications with our Customer.

 10. Data Controller/Processor

-For the avoidance of doubt, each Customer is solely responsible for providing adequate notice to its End Users, customers and any other individual whose data may be contained in the End User and Customer Data – including sufficient reference to the processing of their Personal Data via the Services, and any other information necessary to comply with all applicable privacy and data protection laws; and to obtain all approvals and consents from such individuals as required under such laws.
+For the avoidance of doubt, each Customer is solely responsible for determining whether and how they wish to use our Services, and for providing adequate notice to its Users, and any other individual whose data may be contained in the User and Customer Data – including sufficient reference to the processing of their Personal Data via the Services, and any other information necessary to comply with all applicable privacy and data protection laws.
+Our Customers are also responsible for ensuring that all legal requirements applicable to the collection, use or other processing of data through our Services are fully met by the Customer or any individuals using the Services on the Customer’s behalf or at their request; and to obtain all approvals and consents from such individuals as required under such laws.

 11. Additional Notices

-Our Services are not designed to attract children under the age of 18: We do not knowingly collect Personal Data from children and do not wish to do so.
-If we learn that a person under the age of 18 is using our Website, Platform and/or Services, we will attempt to prohibit and block such use and will make our best efforts to promptly delete any Personal Data stored with us with regard to such child.
-If you believe that we might have any such data, please contact us by e-mail at: email@example.com.
+Our Services are not designed to attract children: We do not knowingly collect Personal Data from children and do not wish to do so.
+If we learn that a person who is considered a minor according to applicable law is using our Services, we will attempt to prohibit and block such use and will make our best efforts to promptly delete any Personal Data stored with us with regard to such minor.
+If you believe that we might have any such data, please contact us by e-mail at: firstname.lastname@example.org.